Skiing skincare and treatments

 During your trip

 “SPF is the most important product you will use on the slopes.
-Try to use at least SPF 50 and bring it with you to reapply during the day.” says Jayne.
-We love Odacité’s Mineral Drops SPF 50.
+Try to use SPF 30 or 50 and bring it with you to reapply during the day.” says Jayne.
+We love Esse's Sunscreen SPF30.

 According to the World Health Organisation, “With every 1000m in altitude, UV levels increase by approximately 10 per cent,” and that’s not taking into account the UV reflection off the snow.
 “Fresh snow is a particularly good reflector and almost doubles a person's UV exposure.”